stephensanwo/devblog/cl65d4yfl0290glnv11v8a1l6.md

-## Build a Fullstack AI Chatbot with Redis, React, FastAPI and GPT - Part 2
+## Build a Fullstack AI Chatbot Part 2 - Chat Server

 In this section, we will build the chat server using FastAPI to communicate with the user.
 We will use WebSockets to ensure bi-directional communication between the client and server so that we can send responses to the user in real-time.